mapmiddle/clone-go/README.md

-# deepclone
+# clone-go
-package for deep copying of objects in golang
+package for deep/shallow copying of objects in golang.